8c6794b6/hpc-codecov-action/README.md

 ----------

-Following shows steps to checkout, run tests, then generate and send coverage report for a test suite named ``my-test-suite`` for Haskell package in repository root:
+Following shows steps to checkout, run tests, then generate and send coverage report for a test suite named ``my-test-suite`` in a Haskell cabal package in repository root:

 ```yaml
 name: Main